EC approaches SC over restrictions on physical rallies in MP

 Clearly displeased with the HC order, EC, through advocate Amit Sharma, told SC that it oversees all things related to elections.
 The petition mentioned Article 329 of the Constitution which restricts courts from interfering in electoral matters.

-EC claimed HC's order disregards its coronavirus guidelines and also the orders issued by the state.
+EC claimed HC's order disregards its coronavirus guidelines and the orders issued by the state.

 The HC order could disrupt the level-playing field, EC told SC.